apavarino/MobsManager/docs/download.md

 You must run Minecraft 1.13 or newer.
 No support is provided for older version.

-Deadchest is build to work with Java 8+ and support the following server softwares
+MobsManager is build to work with Java 8+ and support the following server software

 - Bukkit
 - Spigot